 Cost of Conception

 Conventional fertility treatments get costly.
-An Oct.
-11, 2009, “New York Times” article by Stephanie Saul, Grievous Choice on Risky Path to Parenthood, states that intrauterine insemination treatments may cost $2,000, while in vitro fertilization costs up to $25,000.
+Intrauterine insemination treatments may cost $2,000, while in vitro fertilization costs up to $25,000.
 Prescription oral medications to treat infertility may run only $20, while fertility injections can cost $1,000 per round.
-By comparison, herbal fertility supplements are steal, typically ranging in price from $10 to $40.
+By comparison, herbal fertility supplements are a steal, typically ranging in price from $10 to $40.
 And you don’t need to see your doctor for a prescription.

 Herbs, Vitamins and Minerals